 Demographically, Hong Kong is almost entirely Chinese.
 However, due to its history of being a British colony until the 1990s, the language is still used frequently.
 Both written and spoken communication is far easier here than in most Asian territories.

 The Hong Kong dollar is the only currency you’ll be able to use in all places, so avoid the idea of using USD, GBP or even Chinese Renminbi.
 If you cannot access money prior to departing, the airport exchange booths can be used for the immediate needs.
-Using a city centre currency exchange shop will secure a better rate, though.
+Using a city center currency exchange shop will secure a better rate, though.

 A trip to Hong Kong is always unforgettable.
-Nonetheless, preparing yourself with the right tips gives you a far better chance of maximising the enjoyment.
+Nonetheless, preparing yourself with the right tips gives you a far better chance of maximizing the enjoyment.
 Given that there’s so much fun to be had, it’d be very foolish to ignore it.
 Besides, isn’t the time of your life exactly what you deserve?